 - Supply.
 No offers are made for tier 1 synchronized reserves.
 The market solution estimates tier 1 synchronized reserve as available 10 minute ramp from the energy dispatch.
-In 2018, there was an average hourly supply of 1,711.9 MW of tier 1 available in the RTO Zone.
-In 2018, there was an average hourly supply of 771.9 MW of tier 1 synchronized reserve available within the MAD Subzone and an additional 588.2 MW of tier 1 available to the MAD Subzone from the RTO Zone. - Demand.
+In 2019, there was an average hourly supply of 2,121.8 MW of tier 1 available in the RTO Zone and an average hourly supply of 1,555.3 MW of tier 1 synchronized reserve available within the MAD Subzone. - Demand.
 The synchronized reserve requirement is calculated for each five minute interval as the most severe single contingency within both the RTO Zone and the MAD Subzone.
 The requirement can be met with tier 1 or tier 2 synchronized reserves. - Tier 1 Synchronized Reserve Event Response.
 Tier 1 synchronized reserve is paid when a synchronized reserve event occurs and it responds.
-When a synchronized reserve event is called, all tier 1 response is paid the average of five minute LMPs during the event plus \$50 per MWh.
-141 This is the Synchronized Energy Premium Price.
+When a synchronized reserve event is called, all tier 1 response is paid for increasing its output (or reducing load for demand response) at the rate of \$50 per MWh in addition to LMP.
+This is the Synchronized Energy Premium Price. - Issues.
+The competitive offer for tier 1 synchronized reserves is zero, as there is no incremental cost associated with the ability to ramp up from the current economic dispatch point and the appropriate payment for responding to an event is synchronized energy premium price of \$50 per MWh.
+The tariff requires payment of the tier 2 synchronized reserve market clearing price to tier 1 resources whenever the nonsynchronized reserve market clearing price rises above zero.
+This requirement is unnecessary and inconsistent with efficient markets.
+This change had a significant impact on the cost of tier 1 synchronized reserves, resulting in a windfall payment of \$89,719,045 to tier 1 resources in 2014, \$34,397,441 in 2015, \$4,948,084 in 2016, \$2,197,514 in 2017, \$4,732,025 in 2018, and \$3,217,178 in 2019.

-140 See PJM.
-"Manual 10: Pre-Scheduling Operations," § 3.1.1 Day-ahead Scheduling (Operating
+154 See PJM.
+"Manual 10: Pre-Scheduling Operations," § 3.1.1 Day-ahead Scheduling (Operating Reserve, Rev. 38 (Aug.
+22, 2019).